noahehall/theBookOfNoah/0current/aws/0networking.md

 - sometimes

   - enable ssh & ICMP from anywhere while debugging
-  - put an EIP infront of services to enable blue/green deployments and immutable infrastructure
   - for absolute speed & security, stay off the public internet

 - never